-1. scholastic record The applicant's previous education must be reflected in a transcript from an accredited secondary school which shows the satisfactory completion of fifteen units of work and the school's appraisal of the candidate.
+1. SCHOLASTIC RECORD The applicant's previous education must be reflected in a transcript from an accredited secondary school which shows the satisfactory completion of fifteen units of work and the school's appraisal of the candidate.
 (A unit is the equivalent of five class hours a week for thirty-six weeks in one branch of study.)
 These fifteen units must include three units of English as well as a three-unit major sequence and two two-unit minor sequences chosen from a single foreign language, the mathematics-physics area, the natural sciences (excluding general science), and the social science area.
 The remaining units may be selected from those which count toward graduation in an accredited high school, but the Office of Admissions has the ultimate right of rejection.
-Candidates intending to follow the preseminary program are advised to complete a minimum of two units of Latin.
-Those intending to major in engineering, mathematics, or physics should complete four units of mathematics, if possible.

-2. REPORT OF THE COLLEGE ENTRANCE EXAMINATION BOARD TESTS The Scholastic Aptitude Test of the College Entrance Examination Board is required of all freshman candidates.
-The test is given, normally, six times a year throughout the world-November 1, 1969; December 6, 1969; January 10, 1970; March 7, 1970; May 2, 1970; and July 11, 1970.
+Candidates intending to follow the preseminary program are advised to complete a minimum of two units of required of all freshman candidates.
+The test is given, normally, six times a year throughout the world-November 7, 1970, December 5, 1970, January 9, 1971; March 6, 1971; April 17, 1971; and July 10, 1971.
 Application forms are generally available from high school principals, but may be secured by students living east of the Rocky Mountains from the College Entrance Examination Board, Box 592, Princeton, New Jersey 08540.
 Application should be made at least four weeks prior to the date of the test.
-Those who live in the Rocky Mountain states or farther West, including students in Western Canada and in foreign countries of the Pacific areas, should apply a month in advance to the College Entrance Examination Board, Box 1025, Berkeley, California 94701.
+Those who live in the Rocky Mountain states or farther West, including students in Western Canada and in foreign countries of the Pacific areas, should apply